 This is easily my definition of paradise.
 How could you not fall in love with the beauty of this place?

-It’s also extremely quiet, so if you’re looking for a respite from the streets of Manhattan, this is the place for you!
+The Morgan Library is also extremely quiet, so if you’re looking for a respite from the busy streets of NYC, this is the place for you!
 If reading this post and seeing all these pretty books has got you inspired to do some reading of your own, find out what I’ve been reading recently.

 Tuesday-Thursday: 10:30 AM-5 PM

 Saturday: 10 AM-6 PM

 - $20 Adults